Who Can I Sue for a Wrongful Death?

 Few events in life are more emotionally devastating than the loss of a loved one.
 When that death occurs suddenly or unexpectedly, it’s even harder to bear, especially if it shouldn’t have happened and was caused by someone’s negligence or wrongful acts.
 In fact, that’s the textbook definition of a wrongful death.

-Unfortunately, a wrongful death can occur for a variety of reasons, including the following:
+Unfortunately, a wrongful death lawyer will explain that this event can occur for a variety of reasons, including the following:

 - Motor vehicle accident